mathspp/mathspp/pages/02.blog/00.tags/statistics/blog.md

 title: "Statistics blog articles"
 ---

-# <a href="/blog/tags/statistics" class="label label-primary tag-title">statistics</a>
+# “statistics” tag

-## Articles about the mathematical field of statistics and its applications
+## articles about the mathematical field of statistics and its applications